Ogrodniki, Mońki County

 Ogrodniki is a village in the administrative district of Gmina Knyszyn, within Mońki County, Podlaskie Voivodeship, in north-eastern Poland.

+History

 According to the 1921 census, the village was inhabited by 65 people, among whom 49 were Roman Catholic, 14 Orthodox, 1 Evangelical, and 1 Mosaic.
 At the same time, 51 inhabitants declared Polish nationality, 14 Belarusian.
 There were 10 residential buildings in the village.

+Five Polish citizens were murdered by Nazi Germany in the village during World War II.